jbalmonte1/VolvoTestAutomation/README.md

 ## Features and Content
    1. Page-object model structure for improved code reusability, readability, and maintenance
-   2. Cross-browser testing (Chrome and Firefox)
+   2. Parallel execution
-   3. Parallel execution
+   3. Single step test execution
-   4. Single step test execution
+   4. Allure report autogeneration and display
-   5. Allure report autogeneration and display
+   5. Ready support for cross-browser testing (Chrome and Firefox) (only available on non-headless mode, need to modify capabilities section of wdio.conf.js to enable)

 ---